-Check the CardMatch Tool to see if you’re targeted for a 100,000-point offer on the Platinum Card from American Express.
+Check with CardMatch to see if you’re targeted for a 100,000-point offer on the Platinum Card from American Express.
 These offers are subject to change at any time.

 Getting 100,000 points from a single credit card is nearly impossible to beat, and this one has popped up quite frequently in the last several months.
 Now, it’s back.

-It appears it is back as a new round of users have been targeted for a 100,000-point welcome offer bonus on the Platinum Card from American Express!
+As first reported by Doctor of Credit, it appears a new round of users have been targeted for a 100,000-point welcome offer bonus on the Platinum Card from American Express!
 No hard credit pull is necessary to see if you qualify.

 New to American Express cards?
-Check to see if you’re eligible for the 100,000-point offer through CardMatch.
-Based on past evidence, it seems that those who have never held an American Express card have the best chance of being selected for this offer.
+That seems to be your best bet to qualifying for this 100,000-point offer through CardMatch.
+Based on past evidence, it seems that those who have never held an American Express card have the best chance.
 That said, this offer won’t be available for all users.
-Even if you aren’t targeted for the 100,000 offer, there is a chance you could be targeted for the 50,000 point Gold Card from American Express.
+Even if you aren’t targeted for the 100,000 offer, there is a chance you could be targeted for a 50,000 point offer on the American Express Gold Card.

 If you’ve never heard of CardMatch, it’s run by Creditcards.com and helps prospective cardholders find targeted credit card offers.
 Every person will likely have different offers presented to them based on what cards they hold in their wallet.
 The best part is there is no hard credit pull to see what is being offered.

 The American Express Platinum Card is a favorite of the Thrifty Traveler team.
 Besides the outstanding 100,000-point welcome offer, it gets you in the door to more airport lounges worldwide than any other credit card.
 That includes Delta Sky Clubs, 1,000-plus Priority Pass Lounges, Escape Lounges – including the one at Minneapolis-St. Paul (MSP) – and the exclusive Centurion Lounges.